BAKS — Korean Studies

 Thesis Assessment

-- Communication — Writing, structure, and citations
+- Communication — Language use, thesis structure, and apparatus

 See the Assessment Standards page for detailed criteria and grade descriptors.